O0mix0O/melvoridleskillcalc/README.md

 ## v1.0 Release

 - Official launch of the calculator
-- Focus on improving flexibility and customization in calculations

 ---

+## v2.0 - Recipe Costs

+- Update the calculator to display the cost of items that can only be purchased (e.g. summoning shards)

+---

-## v2.0 - Equipment Upgrades
+## v3.0 - Equipment Upgrades

 - Update the calculator to reflect changes due to equipment upgrades (e.g., Axe, Pickaxe, Fishing Rod)

 ---

-## v3.0 - Skillcapes
+## v4.0 - Skillcapes

 - Add support for skillcape benefits and their impact on calculations

 ---

-## v4.0 - Beyond the Horizon...
+## v5.0 - Beyond the Horizon...

 - Continue learning and playing as a new player
 - Identify additional improvements or features to implement in future updates